Hagia Sophia's History: Church Turned Mosque, A Reflection of the Intersection between East and West, & More

 How much does it cost to visit the Hagia Sophia?

-Depending on the kind of Hagia Sophia tour you choose, it can cost between €14.50 to €33.
-The combo tickets will help you save money, as they range from around €18 and cover many more attractions.
+Depending on the kind of Hagia Sophia ticket you choose, it can cost between €31 to €36.
+Depending on the ticket you choose, you can skip ahead of long lines and enjoy historian-guided tours with skip-the-line entry access.
+The combo tickets will help you save money, as they range from around €59 and cover many more attractions.

 Are there guided tours explaining the history of the Hagia Sophia?